 A COMPREHENSIVE TOOL BOX

 Ora is married to Jonathan Rosenthal.
-They live in the Boston area of the USA, with their two teenage daughters.
+They live near Boston, Massachusetts (USA) with their two daughters.

 Contact Ora at email@example.com or